Phil-Friderici/puppetserver-docker-files/README.md

 Customized images could also be stripped of proprietary info and pushed to the public Internet registry.

-Observed that there's also an ericsson internal docker registry that can be used

-armdocker.rnd.ericsson.se
+Internal registry would be used.
+So this step is not necessary

 ## 3.1.
 For the swarm setup, images have to come from a central registry.